-"And the Lord said unto Moses, Whosoever has sinned against me, him will I blot out of my book."
-Exodus 32:33
+"And the Lord said unto Moses, Whosoever bath sinned against me, him will I blot out of my book."-Exodus xxxii, 33.

 THIS, you will at once perceive, is the voice not of the gospel, but of the law of God.
-And remember that the word "law," when taken in the literal or legal sense in contrast to the gospel, means not only the ten commandments, but all the conditional parts of the word of God, and all the threatening's contained therein.
+And remember that the word "law," when taken in the literal or legal sense in contrast to the gospel, means not only the ten commandments, but all the conditional parts of the word of God, and all the threatenings contained therein.
 Hence, when the apostle quotes from what he calls the law, he does not quote from the ten commandments, but from those parts of God's word wherein the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men.
-He said, "Do you not hear what the law says?" and then goes on speak of Hagar as an allegorical representation of the law; and then goes on to show that those that are of the law must ultimately be cast out, and cannot be heirs with the free-born sons of Zion.
+He saith, "Do ye not hear what the law saith?" and then goes on to speak of Hagar as an allegorical representation of the law; and then goes on to show that those that are of the law must ultimately be cast out, and cannot be heirs with the free-born sons of Zion.
 He does not there quote, you see, from the ten commandments.
-And then, again, in Romans the third chapter, "What things so ever the law says, it says to them who are under the law;" and of course it is equally true on the other side that what things so ever the gospel says, it says to them who are under the gospel.
+And then, again, in Romans 3rd, "What things soever the law saith, it saith to them who are under the law;" and of course it is equally true on the other side that what things soever the gospel saith, it saith to them who are under the gospel.
 I need not multiply proofs to show that our text is the voice of the law; and that the word "law," when taken in the legal sense, includes the old covenant, and all the conditionalities of the Bible; but when we come to a gospel view, these things wear a very different aspect.

-Now, before I enter upon the subject, I ought perhaps in justice to say that on returning from the country I felt very pleased to find that the testimony of our good brother and friend, Mister John Lambourne, was so well received among you.
+Now, before I enter upon the subject, I ought perhaps in justice to say that on returning from the country I felt very pleased to find that the testimony of our good brother and friend, Mr. John Lambourne, was so well received among you.
 I hope and trust our good brother will not be long unknown to the churches.
-I am sure if he were but known there would be as many doors open for him as there have been for another brother, now present (Mister McCure), these last twelve months, where the hand of the Lord has appeared.
-I thought I would make these few remarks, because the sole business of my existence is the extension of Zion's cords, the extension of Zion's stakes, the extension of Zion's welfare, the ingathering of precious souls; therefore, I ought not to leave any stone unturned if I can at any time, in any place, that shall have the least tendency to make the servants of God known, and extend the knowledge of his glorious kingdom.
+I am sure if he were but known there would be as many doors open for him as there have been for another brother, now present, these last twelve months, where the hand of the Lord has appeared.
+I thought I would make these few remarks, because the sole business of my existence is the extension of Zion's cords, the extension of Zion's stakes, the extension of Zion's welfare, the ingathering of precious souls; therefore I ought not to leave any stone unturned if I can at any time, in any place, that shall have the least tendency to make the servants of God known, and extend the knowledge of his glorious kingdom.
 Let these few remarks go forth in our sermon.

 I will now take a threefold view of our text.
 First, the two voices of law and gospel.
-Secondly, the several applications of the voice of the law, as contained, in our text; and under this second head I shall work out what I believe to be the meaning and mind of the Lord in our text.
+Secondly, the several applications of the voice of the law, as contained in our text; and under this second head I shall work out what I believe to be the meaning and mind of the Lord in our text.

 Thirdly, that book of the Lord from which there is no blotting out.